Betty Ford: Women's movement

 Ford continued to be an active leader and activist of the feminist movement after the Ford administration.
 She continued to strongly advocate and lobby politicians and state legislatures for passage of the ERA.
 In 1977, President Jimmy Carter appointed Ford to the second National Commission on the Observance of International Women's Year (the first had been appointed by President Ford).
 That same year, she joined First Ladies Lady Bird Johnson and Rosalynn Carter to open and participate in the National Women's Conference in Houston, Texas, where she endorsed measures in the convention's National Plan of Action, a report sent to the state legislatures, the U.S. Congress, and the President on how to improve the status of American women.
 Ford continued to be an outspoken supporter of equal pay for women, breast cancer awareness, and the ERA throughout her life.
 She was an active member of the Junior League.

 Ford continued to advocate for the ratification of the ERA.
-In November 1977, Ford and First Lady Rosalynn Carter joined together to advocate for its ratification at the National Women's Conference in Houston.
+In November 1977, Ford and First Lady Rosalynn Carter joined to advocate for its ratification at the National Women's Conference in Houston.
 In 1978, the deadline for ratification of the ERA was extended from 1979 to 1982, resulting largely from a march of a hundred thousand people on Pennsylvania Avenue in Washington.
 The march was led by prominent feminist leaders, including Ford, Bella Abzug, Elizabeth Chittick, Betty Friedan and Gloria Steinem.
 In 1981, Eleanor Smeal, the National Organization for Women's president, announced Ford's appointment to be the co-chair, with Alan Alda, of the ERA Countdown Campaign.
 In November 1981, Ford stated that Governor of Illinois James R. Thompson had not done enough in support of the ERA as well as her disappointment with First Lady Nancy Reagan not being in favor of the measure, though also relayed her hopes to change the incumbent First Lady's mind in further encounters with her.
 As the deadline approached, Ford led marches, parades and rallies for the ERA with other feminists, including First Daughter Maureen Reagan and various Hollywood actors.
 Ford was credited with rejuvenating the ERA movement and inspiring more women to continue working for the ERA.
 She visited states, including Illinois, where ratification was believed to have the most realistic chance of passing.
 On October 12, 1981, Ford spoke in support of the ERA on a rally held at the National Mall.
 The amendment did not receive enough states' ratification.
 In 2004, Ford reaffirmed her pro-abortion rights stance and her support for the 1973 U.S. Supreme Court decision in Roe v.
 Wade, as well as her belief in and support for the ratification of the ERA.